 Because Ref. \cite{cms2025determination} suggested $J^{PC}=2^{++}$, we only consider $J^{PC}=2^{++}$ in this paper.
 For spin-2 $X(6900)$ particle, the effective Lagrangian $\mathcal{L}_{X}$ is

 where $g_{X}^{\prime}$ is the coupling constant.
 The current $J^{\mu\nu}_{X}(x)$ is the interpolating four-quark current with $X(6900)$.

 The specific form of $j_{4c}^{\mu\nu}$ depends on the internal structure of $X(6900)$.
-It may possess several possible structures, including a diquark-antidiquark structure, and a molecular configuration, and so on.
-We suppose that it is a $[cc][\bar{c}\bar{c}]$ type tetraquark, which is also the mainstream interpretation supported by most literature \cite{chen2017hunting, zhang2022spectrum, PhysRevD.103.034001, chen2020strong, PhysRevD.106.094019}.
-The four-quark currents $j_{4c}^{\mu\nu}$ is defined as
+It may possess several possible structures, including a diquark-antidiquark structure, a molecular configuration, and so on.
+According to the discussion in the Introduction, we suppose that it is a $[cc][\bar{c}\bar{c}]$ type tetraquark, which is also the mainstream interpretation supported by most literature \cite{chen2017hunting, zhang2022spectrum, PhysRevD.103.034001, chen2020strong, PhysRevD.106.094019}.
+The four-quark current $j_{4c}^{\mu\nu}$ is defined as

 where $C=i\gamma^2\gamma^0$ is the charge-conjugation matrix, $\Gamma_{1,2}$ are the elements of the Clifford algebra, $a$ and $b$ are the color indices, and the superscript $T$ means the transpose in the spinor space.
 In Ref.~\cite{chen2017hunting}, these currents are taken to be local.
 In the present work, however, the currents are generalized to the nonlocal forms